 Pyramids: The pyramids were created to be the last resting place of each ruling pharaoh.
-For this reason certain objects were placed in the inner room of the tomb to be used in the next life.
-Except for the pyramids of Giza there are also pyramids in other parts of Egypt.
+For this reason, certain objects were placed in the inner room of the tomb to be used in the next life.
+Except for the pyramids of Giza, there are also pyramids in other parts of Egypt.
 The ancient Egyptians believed that death was the beginning of a journey into the other world.
 The king’s body was embalmed before being placed inside the sarcophagus and then buried inside the pyramid or simply placed inside the inner pyramid.
 This was for reasons of protection and to allow for a smooth transition into the afterlife.
 Even today the great pyramid of Cheops baffles scientists as to how this impressive structure was constructed.
 All representations of how it could have been built are considered futile or slightly close to the truth.

 The Great Sphinx: The protector of the Necropolis of Giza.
 A statue with the body of a lion and a human head which the Ancient Egyptians believed was the guard of sleep and dreams as well as of the other world.
 Statues with the shape of the Sphinx had been discovered in many other locations of Egypt with the same interpretation.
-Even today we still don’t know whose head the sphinx represents nor whom they were built by.
+Even today we still don’t know whose head the sphinx represents nor by whom they were built.
 Theories have it they may be the most ancient statues in the world.

 More information about Egypt in our article here.